Egypt election meets apathy in Islamist stronghold

 NOT VOTING

-Near the center of Kerdasa, the blackened walls of an abandoned police station remind passers by of its turbulent history.
+Near the centre of Kerdasa, the blackened walls of an abandoned police station remind passers by of its turbulent history.

 The police station was attacked on Aug.
 14, 2013, the day Egyptian security forces cleared two protest camps in Cairo, killing hundreds of Mursi supporters in one of the bloodiest episodes in Egypt's modern history.